The Weight of a Narrow Room: Erotic Sovereignty in Toni Morrison’s Fiction

 The Geometry of the Breath

 I remember the first time I read The Bluest Eye.
 I was in a room that felt too small, sitting in a chair that felt too hard, breathing air that felt like it had already been used by someone else.
-That is the physical reality of reading Toni Morrison: she constricts the space around you until you are forced to inhabit the skin of her characters.
-It is an uncomfortable, often claustrophobic intimacy—the weight of a narrow room.
+Morrison’s prose can create an uncomfortable, often claustrophobic intimacy: the weight of a narrow room.

-In Beloved, Morrison explores the erotic as a haunting.
-Here, the body is a ledger of state-sanctioned violence, symbolized by the “chokecherry tree” of scar tissue on Sethe’s back.
+In Beloved, Morrison explores intimacy, memory, and selfhood through haunting.
+Sethe’s body bears the violence of enslavement, including the “chokecherry tree” of scar tissue on her back.

 Conclusion: From Rememory to Pleasure Activism